callbacked/keyless-gpt-wrapper-api/README.md

 3. Perform a test call by running ``python testcalls.py``  **in a separate terminal**

 # Setting Up Via Docker
+This uses the latest image version in the Docker Hub repository

+1.  ``docker run --name keyless -p 1337:1337 callbacked/keyless:latest``

+# Setting Up Via Docker (Building your image locally)

-You can set up with Docker through one of two ways, its up to personal preference:
+If you don't want to use the Docker Hub image and want to do it yourself, you can do it one of two ways, its up to personal preference:

 #### Doing it with docker run: